01 of 23

 Guitar Hero Photo

-The Nats Family Fun Area includes a PlayStation Pavilion including video games such as Guitar Hero, Legends of Rock, Gan Turismo Prologue and MLB The Show.
+The kids zone included a PlayStation Pavilion including video games such as Guitar Hero, Legends of Rock, Gran Turismo Prologue and MLB The Show.